-The only thing that caught us out in DJing with it was that if you turn the power on/off knob “off” for DJing effect (doing this causes the motor to stop, naturally, so the platter slows down over many seconds, for the archetypal “end of night” DJ music stop), and you have the output set to “line” not “phono” at the back, you lose the music instantly – not surprising really, as you’ve just cut the power to the line amp too!
-Set to phono this doesn’t happen, as the “traditional” phono output of a turntable takes no extra amplification bar the minute currents created my the magnetic cartirdge and needle, so doesn’t reply on mains power to feed the mixer; the mains power is purely for the motor.
+The only thing that caught us out while DJing with it was this: if you turn the power on/off knob “off” for DJing effect (doing this causes the motor to stop, naturally, so the platter slows down over many seconds, for the archetypal “end of night” DJ music stop), and you have the output set to “line” not “phono” at the back, you lose the music instantly – not surprising really, as you’ve just cut the power to the line amp too!
+Set to phono this doesn’t happen, as the “traditional” phono output of a turntable takes no extra amplification – bar the minute currents created by the magnetic cartridge and needle – so doesn’t rely on mains power to feed the mixer; the mains power is purely for the motor.

 Lots of improvements over the original Technics, most of which we thoroughly approve of.
 You’ll find very similar turntables out there from other manufacturers too, so it’s worth comparing the small differences between models to see if one has something you particularly like the sound of, but the Reloop RP-7000 is a fine example of adding subtly and usefully to what a Technics turntable provides with some useful 21st century features.
 It’s dependable, attractive, highly specified, more than good enough for pro use including scratching, and at £375 in the UK, is competitively priced mid-market for what is essentially a pro DJ turntable.
 (US price is $599).